prestix-studio/cloudns_api/README.rst

   * ttl - time to keep record in cache

++ ALIAS record - a special ClouDNS record type similar to CNAME records that allow you to take advantage of Round-robbin DNS.

+  * host - subdomain to optionally add to main domain

+  * record - the host this is an alias for

+  * ttl - time to keep record in cache

++ RP record - specifies the email address of the user responsible for the hostname.

+  * host - subdomain to optionally add to main domain

+  * record - an email address

+  * ttl - time to keep record in cache

++ SSHFP record - contains the fingerprints for public keys used in SSH servers.

+  * host - subdomain to optionally add to main domain

+  * record - the fingerprint

+  * algorithm - algorithm type to use (RSA, DSA, ECDSA, or Ed25159)

+  * fptype - fingerprint type (SHA-1 or SHA-256)

+  * ttl - time to keep record in cache

++ PTR record - used for reverse DNS lookups.
+For every PTR record, there must be a corresponding A record.
+Must be created on a reverse DNS zone.

+  * host - subdomain to optionally add to main domain

+  * record - the PTR record

+  * ttl - time to keep record in cache

++ NAPTR record - used to map servers and user addresses in the Session Initiation Protocol (SIP)

+  * host - subdomain to optionally add to main domain

+  * record - the NAPTR record

+  * ttl - time to keep record in cache

++ CAA record - allows a DNS domain name holder to specify one or more Certification Authorities (CAs) authorized to issue certificates for that domain

+  * host - subdomain to optionally add to main domain

+  * ttl - time to keep record in cache

+  * caa-flag - 0 for non-critical, 128 for critical

+  * caa-type - issue, issuewild, iodef

+  * caa-value - the record value

 A wildcard ('*') can be added for domains and subdomains that do not exist in the DNS record for these types: A (or AAAA), MX, TXT, CNAME, ALIAS and Web Redirect.